$hp$-optimal convergence of the original DG method for linear hyperbolic problems on special simplicial meshes: Admissible meshes and the method

 \subsection{The original DG method}

 Consider the space~$\Vh$ given by~$\Pbb_\p(\taun)$.
 The original~\cite{Reed-Hill:1973} DG method for~\eqref{weak-formulation} reads

 where

-The solution~$\uh$ can be computed starting at the inflow boundary~$\Gammaminus$ as a time-marching scheme.
-In fact, the communication between elements takes place as an upwind scheme.
+The solution~$\uh$ can be computed starting at the inflow boundary~$\Gammaminus$; {solving local problems derived from~\eqref{method} on the elements abutting~$\Gammaminus$; transmitting the solution to the neighbouring elements in the $\betabold$ direction through upwind.}

 An equivalent alternative formulation used, e.g., in~\cite{Cockburn-Dong-Guzman:2008} is derived using an integration by parts and the fact that~$\betabold$ is a constant field.
-Notably, an integration by parts implies that the bilinear form~$\Bcal(\cdot,\cdot)$ can be rewritten as { } {} Method~\eqref{method} is well posed.
-In fact, a priori estimates with respect to the data are derived in~\cite[Lemma~2.4 and Section~5]{Houston-Schwab-Suli:2000}. \begin{proposition} Let~$\cbar$ be given in~\eqref{standard-assumption-convection}.
-The following bound holds true:
+Notably, an integration by parts implies that the bilinear form~$\Bcal(\cdot,\cdot)$ can be rewritten as { } {} Method~\eqref{method} is well posed {and coincides with that introduced in~\cite{Reed-Hill:1973} and analysed in~\cite{Lesaint-Raviart:1974}.} A priori estimates with respect to the data are derived in~\cite[Lemma~2.4 and Section~5]{Houston-Schwab-Suli:2000}. {Previous results requiring stronger assumptions on~$c$ are given, e.g., in \cite{Johnson-Pitkaranta:1986}.}